Bargaining Unit: ACMEA - HCSA Tech/Para Mgmt (R45)

 7. Monitors components of overall emergency medical service delivery to ensure medical appropriateness and continuity of patient care.

-9. Facilitates provision of data to the California State EMS Authority to support development of best practices for managing and improving emergency medical services within the state and nationally.
+9. Facilitates the provision of data to the California State EMS Authority to support the development of best practices for managing and improving emergency medical services within the state and nationally.

-10. Provides leadership and technical expertise to facilitate data collection, outreach, and evidence based practices in order to continually enhance policies, procedures and protocols of the EMS system.
+10. Provides leadership and technical expertise to facilitate data collection, research, and evidence-based practices in order to continually enhance the policies, procedures and protocols of the EMS system.

-11. Enforces Federal, State and local regulations pertaining to EMS systems including but not limited to medical control in accordance with the legal responsibilities and authorities of a local emergency medical service agency.
+11. Enforces Federal, State, and local regulations pertaining to EMS systems including but not limited to medical control in accordance with the legal responsibilities and authorities of a local emergency medical services agency.

 13. Promotes community preparedness and resiliency through the design and delivery of relevant training to emergency responders and community members including but not limited to multi-casualty care, CPR/AED use, and other first aid or injury prevention programs.